TobyHFerguson/cdsw_install/README.md

 # Need to use KDC_HOST_IP if KDC_HOST is not in DNS.
 Cannot use /etc/hosts because CDSW doesn't read it
 # See DSE-1796 for details

+# The following IP should be set to your Director inatance IP

 KDC_HOST_IP: "10.0.0.82"